mrdarcychen/BlockyArena/README.md

 ### Communication

 Our development team and users are active on **[Discord](https://discord.gg/5jxJ82K)**!
 This is the place to ask questions, make suggestions, and get the latest development updates.
-If you want to contribute to the project, reach out to us on DIscord first.
+If you want to contribute to the project, reach out to us on Discord first.

 [![Discord](https://img.shields.io/badge/Discord-Join-color.svg?style=for-the-badge&logo=discord&colorB=7289da)](https://discord.gg/5jxJ82K)